adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 	  <p class="f5 f4-ns fw4 b measure dib-m lh-copy">Tagline</p>
 	</div>

-Notes:

-- Reading words is much easier than reading abbreviations.
-- Abbreviations have to be broken down and mapped cognitively, assuming we know what they mean in the first place.
+- It's easier to read words than abbreviations.
+Abbreviations have to be broken down and mapped cognitively, assuming we know what they mean in the first place.
-- It's also very hard to read the large cluster of class names.
+- It's hard to read the large cluster of class names.
 That's why CSS has syntax.
-- We need to wade through many classes to work out what's happening; which classes override which; and which apply at certain break points etc.
+We need to wade through many classes to work out what's happening; which classes override which; and which apply at certain break points etc.
 - These classes are ambiguous.
 For example, does `black-70` refer to the colour or the background?
 If we need the inspector to find out, this implies the class names are not readable.
 - The content is obfuscated by the surrounding HTML.